ColinKennedy/qwebtip/README.rst

 =================

 Loaded webpages are cached so that successive loads can be kept fast.
-To disable caching, simply set the following environment variable.
+To disable caching, set this environment variable.

 .. code:: bash

    export QWEBTIP_DISABLE_CACHING=1

-This is useful for debugging but is not generally not recommended.
+This is useful for debugging but is not recommended.